Prairie Dogs

 Credit Application (if not already on file)

-Follow-Up Letter (after application)
+Example Follow-Up Letter (after application)

 *W.S.
 11-5-301-303.
 Landowners participating in this program will be published in the local paper.
 Platte County Weed and Pest reserves the right to inspect areas included in the program at any time.